 - NFPA 72 requires installation of a PAS Inhibit switch, that can be used to turn off the PAS delay timer when the control panel is unattended.
 Do so by programming a monitor module with the Type Code, PAS INHIBIT.
-For details, refer to "Mod-ify an Addressable Monitor Module Point" on page 21. - The Presignal Delay timer countdown can be stopped by pressing the SYSTEM RESET key before the Presignal Delay Timer expires. - Program zone F0 to participating inputs and outputs that have appropriate CBE zone map entries. - Outputs must be programmed for resound by fire.
+For details, refer to "Modify or Delete a Point (2=POINT)" on page 17. - The Presignal Delay timer countdown can be stopped by pressing the SYSTEM RESET key before the Presignal Delay Timer expires. - Program zone F0 to participating inputs and outputs that have appropriate CBE zone map entries. - Outputs must be programmed for resound by fire.